CourtHive/tods-competition-factory/documentation/docs/tools/tools-overview.md

 ## Key Features

 - **No Side Effects**: Tools are pure functions that don't modify inputs
-- **TODS Compliance**: Built for TODS data structures but usable with any JSON
+- **CODES Compliance**: Built for CODES data structures but usable with any JSON
 - **Flexible Configuration**: Most tools accept optional configuration objects
 - **Type Safety**: Written in TypeScript with full type definitions
 - **Well-Tested**: Comprehensive test coverage across all utilities